Elmuti/PfindPlugin/readme.md

 ![Plugin Icon](http://i.imgur.com/1MY401e.png)
 ## Roblox A* Pathfinding Tools (v.3.0)

+The latest stable release of the plugin can be found [here](http://www.roblox.com/A-Pathfinding-System-v2-02-item?id=207049192)
-The plugin itself can be found [here](http://www.roblox.com/A-Pathfinding-System-v2-02-item?id=207049192), although it is not yet updated to 3.0
+The latest experimental release of the plugin can be found [here](http://www.roblox.com/A-Pathfinding-System-EXPERIMENTAL-item?id=313444087)

 [Video of Usage](https://www.youtube.com/watch?v=2rF8iyOesL0)